-However, these feelings are completely normal and there are many ways to cope.
-So, if you have some weird feelings about your ex-spouse remarrying, keep reading to learn how can you handle it and what you can do to make this difficult time a little more manageable.
+So, if you have some upsetting feelings about your ex remarrying, here's how you can handle it and what you can do to make this difficult time a little more manageable.

 Get Them Out of Your System

 Once you decide to move on, it's time to work on getting them out of your system.
 Whether you think of them fondly or with hostility, you have to try to quiet those thoughts because, regardless of whether they're affectionate or angry, they're not healthy for moving forward.
 Whenever you notice yourself thinking about your ex, force yourself to think about something else.
 It may be hard at first, but not allowing yourself to dwell on your old relationship will only help you.